Fighting for Motorcycle Injury Victims in Charleston, South Carolina

 Motorcyclists are at greater risk of crashing on the road for several reasons.
 One is that drivers of cars and other vehicles don’t always notice motorcyclists.
 In part, this is because motorcycles are objectively less visible.
 They are considerably smaller than passenger cars and other vehicles, can easily fit entirely into a driver’s blind spot, and may not maintain a constant position in a lane.
 However, researchers have suggested that it is also possibly attributable to inattention blindness.
 In simple terms, this means that the brain is constantly filtering and giving priority to certain types of information, since it is impossible to process everything at once.
 Research conducted with still photographs found that study subjects were more than twice as likely to notice a taxi that had unexpectedly been added to the photograph as they were a motorcycle.

 Motorcyclists also face different risks because hazards on the road that might have little or no impact on a car or truck can do significant damage.
-For example, a pothole might just cause an unpleasant bump for a driver of a passenger vehicle, or in a worst case scenario might pop a tire or even do some minor damage to the vehicle.
-On the other hand, a motorcyclist hitting the same pothole Is likely to lose control of the bike.
-The same is true for grass cuttings on the road, which can cause a motorcycle to slide and debris left in the road which can have an impact similar to hitting a pothole.
+For example, a pothole might just cause an unpleasant bump for a driver of a passenger vehicle, or in a worst-case scenario, might pop a tire or even do some minor damage to the vehicle.
+On the other hand, a motorcyclist hitting the same pothole is likely to lose control of the bike.
+The same is true for grass cuttings on the road, which can cause a motorcycle to slide and debris left in the road, which can have an impact similar to hitting a pothole.

 While motorcyclists generally are at greater risk than those traveling in other vehicles, not all motorcycles are created equal.
-“Supersport” motorcycles are about four times as likely to be involved in fatal crashes than standard models.
+“Supersport” motorcycles are about four times as likely to be involved in fatal crashes as standard models.

 Motorcyclists are Often Injured More Seriously